- Hybrid solutions

 Other classes have less clear rules; you must apply standard NLP modelling on those.

-When faced with problems such as these, the approach I usually take is to apply hard-rules to cases where those are possible and apply NLP classifiers to the rest.
+When faced with problems such as these, one approach you can take is to apply hard-rules to cases where those are possible and apply NLP modelling to the rest.

 You will end up with a hybrid system where a) some examples will be classified with 100% confidence (those where hard-rules match) and b) other examples with be classified with a model and given some probability of belonging to one class.